 One example is Aguirre & Fields who partnered with construction technology provider HeadLight in an effort to improve efficiency, collaboration and management of a $233 million TXDOT engagement.
 The I-30/SH 360 direct connect interchange project in Arlington, TX will, among other things, improve access to the popular Six Flags Over Texas, the first of the iconic Six Flags theme park brand.

-HeadLight provides the Aguirre & Fields team a photo-driven inspection and verification technology that is designed specifically for transportation agencies and engineering firms to improve project inspections and the overall construction management process.
+HeadLight provides the Aguirre & Fields team a visual-based inspection and verification technology that is designed specifically for transportation agencies and engineering firms to improve project inspections and the overall construction management process.

 The technology company employs a unique approach to client deployments that includes a discovery process identifying key business challenges HeadLight is designed to improve and then provides critical change management support, best practice recommendations specific to that client, and hands-on training and coaching to get the team on the path to successful adoption and engagement of all users.
 The methodology has been highly effective because it does not take a technology-centric or process-centric approach.
 It is a people-first approach that makes the difference in guaranteeing long-term adoption of what is a fundamental change within an organization.

 Aguirre and Fields identified the following goals for their HeadLight investment:

 - Increase efficiency and build internal best practices

 - Differentiate the firm from competitors through the use of technology